 Orwell Astronomical Society (Ipswich)

 An aurora occurs when electrons in the solar wind reach the vicinity of the Earth and interact with the magnetosphere (Earth's magnetic field), focusing them along spiral paths towards the polar regions.
-The interaction of the electrons with molecules of nitrogen and oxygen in the Earth’s atmosphere produces the characteristic diffuse curtains or streamers of colour of the aurora which vary from whitish green to deep red.
+The interaction of the electrons with molecules of nitrogen and oxygen in the Earth’s atmosphere produces the characteristic diffuse curtains or streamers of colour, varying from whitish green to deep red.
 Aurora form primarily at an altitude of circa 100 km above each pole and for this reason are most commonly seen from high northerly or southerly latitudes.
 However, at times of extreme solar activity, the Earth’s magnetic field can become distorted, making the aurora visible from lower latitudes.

 The Latin name for the northern hemisphere phenomenon is Aurora Borealis, meaning northern dawn.
 The corresponding term for the southern hemisphere phenomenon is Aurora Australis.